-longer in anti-neutrino mode, and implies difficulty to set up an accurate beam simulation, and to design a non-trivial near detector setup mastering the background level.
+tations due to the low production rate of anti-neutrinos compared to neutrinos which, in addition to a smaller charged-current cross-section, imposes to run 4 times longer in anti-neutrino mode, and the difficulty to setup a accurate beam simulation, which implies to the design of a non-trivial near detector setup mastering the background level.
 Thus, a new type of neutrino beam, the so-called Beta Beam is being considered.
-The idea is to generate pure, well collimated and intense $\nu_e(\bar{\nu}e)$ beams by producing, collecting, and accelerating radioactive ions
+The idea is to generate pure, well collimated and intense $\nu_e(\bar{\nu}e)$ beams by producing, collecting, accelerating radioactive ions (Zucchelli, 2002).
+The resulting Beta Beam spectra can be easily computed knowing the beta-decay spectrum of the parent ion and the Lorentz boost factor γ , and these beams are virtually background free from other flavors.
+The best ion candidates so far are 18Ne and 6He for ν_e and $\bar{\nu}e$, respectively.
+A baseline study for the Beta Beam has been initiated at CERN, and is now going on within the European FP6 design study for EURISOL.

-&lt;sup>1 Here, we to the project where a 4 MW proton driver is built at KEK to deliver an intense neutrino beam detected by a large water Cherenkov detector.
+1 Here, we refer to the project where a 4 MW proton driver is built at KEK to deliver an intense neutrino beam detected by a large water Čerenkov detector.

-FIG. 22 CP violation discovery potential for Beta Beam, SPL, and T2HK: For parameter values inside the ellipseshaped curves CP conserving values of $\delta{\rm CP}$ can be excluded at $3\sigma$ ( $\Delta\chi^2 > 9$ ).
-The width of the bands corresponds to values for the systematic errors from 2% to 5%.
+FIG. 22 CP violation discovery potential for Beta Beam, SPL, and T2HK: For parameter values inside the ellipseshaped curves CP conserving values of $\delta{\rm CP}$ can be excluded at 3σ ($\Delta\chi^2 > 9$).
+The width of the bands corresponds to values for the systematical errors from 2% to 5%.
 The dashed curve is described in Fig. 21.